Α-Tocopherol: Stereoisomers

 α-Tocopherol has three stereocenters, so it is a chiral molecule.
 The eight stereoisomers of α-tocopherol differ in the configuration of these stereocenters.
 RRR-α-tocopherol is the natural one.
 The older name of RRR-α-tocopherol is d-α-tocopherol, but this d/l naming should no longer be used, because whether l-α-tocopherol should mean SSS enantiomer or the SRR diastereomer is not clear, from historical reasons.
 The SRR may be named 2-epi-α-tocopherol, the diastereomeric mixture of RRR-α-tocopherol and 2-epi-α-tocopherol may be called 2-ambo-α-tocopherol (formerly named dl-α-tocopherol).
 The mixture of all eight diastereomers is called all-rac-α-tocopherol.
+The α-Tocopherol is the most active diastereomer biologically, while being maintained at a high level in plasma and tissues of many different animal species.

 One IU of tocopherol is defined as 2/3 milligram of RRR-α-tocopherol (formerly named d-α-tocopherol).
 1 IU is also defined as 0.9 mg of an equal mix of the eight stereoisomers, which is a racemic mixture, all-rac-α-tocopheryl acetate.
 This mix of stereoisomers is often called dl-α-tocopheryl acetate.
 Starting with May 2016, the IU unit is made obsolete, such that 1 mg of "Vitamin E" is 1 mg of d-alpha-tocopherol or 2 mg of dl-alpha-tocopherol.